Three Minute Breathing Space

 Professor of Medicine Emeritus and founding director of the Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School and author of 'Full Catastrophe Living'

 Mindfulness teaches you to pay attention to the present moment through simple breathing and meditation practices.

 It can help you manage your thoughts and feelings: through Mindfulness, you practise the ability to accept thoughts and feelings, and to disengage from worry and detrimental negative thinking.

 You can practise Mindfulness anywhere – on your own, through group sessions or one-to-one.

 The Chaplaincy provides regular sessions on meditation and Mindfulness, which many students find useful in dealing with stress.
 You can also contact the Chaplains if you like a one-to-one conversation about your experiences of meditation or Mindfulness, or to ask questions.

 Led by Hogetsu Baerndal, Chaplain and Mindfulness teacher and Andrew Willson, College Chaplain.
-You can subscribe using the form on the right, or contact us at firstname.lastname@example.org for more information.
+You can subscribe to our weekly mailing list, or contact us at email@example.com for more information.

 There is also a drop-in class for those with an existing practice on Wednesdays in term time 18:00-19:00.
-Mindfulness is also available on Thursdays 13:00-13:45 at Hammersmith.
-Please contact Gareth Lovell at email@example.com for more details.
+Please contact Gareth Lovell at firstname.lastname@example.org for more details.